 Rec, Spa, Premium Amenities

 Enjoy recreation amenities such as a health club or take in the view from a garden.
 Additional features at this Victorian hotel include complimentary wireless Internet access, concierge services, and wedding services.
-Guests can catch a ride on the complimentary shuttle, which operates within 2 mi.
+Getting to nearby attractions is a breeze with the complimentary area shuttle that operates within 2 mi.

 Business, Other Amenities

-Featured amenities include complimentary high-speed (wired) Internet access, a 24-hour business center, and complimentary newspapers in the lobby.
+Featured amenities include complimentary high-speed (wired) Internet access, a 24-hour business center, and a computer station.
 Event facilities at this hotel consist of conference space and meeting rooms.

 Wonderful venue.
 Very historic.
 Staff was very helpful checking our luggage for the day.